Maria Canals-Barrera: Career

-In 2014, Canals-Barrera was cast as Hilda, the house manager of the country club where most of the action takes place, in the ABC soapy comedy-drama series Members Only created by Susannah Grant.
-However, it got cancelled by the network before its premiere.
-Later in that year she joined the cast of ABC comedy series Cristela, as Cristela Alonzo's character sister.
+In 2014, Canals-Barrera was cast as Hilda in the ABC soap opera Members Only, created by Susannah Grant.
+However, it was cancelled by the network before its premiere.
+Later in that year she joined the cast of ABC comedy series Cristela, as Daniela Gonzaler.

-On August 27, 2018, it was revealed by TVLine that Canals-Barrera was cast as the mother of Fernando Hernandez-Guerrero-Fernandez-Guerrero on the Netflix series Fuller House.
+On August 27, 2018, Canals-Barrera was cast as the mother of Fernando Hernandez-Guerrero-Fernandez-Guerrero on the Netflix series Fuller House.

 Personal life

-Barrera has been married to actor David Barrera since 1999, with whom she has two daughters.
+Barrera has been married to fellow actor David Barrera since 1999, and they have two daughters, Bridget and Madeleine.